zyune/CS5800_algorithem/assignment2/assignment2.md

 ## solution 2

-This solution uses hashtable to solve the problem which is much easy to understand and the time complexity is O(n)
+- This solution uses hashtable to solve the problem which is much easy to understand and the time complexity is O(n)

+- We create a dictionary memo{} to store the number we had went through, key is the number, value is the frequency of the number.
+- If we had not went through the number before, add it in the memo{} ,and set the value of key to 1.if we had went through it the value of the key +1.

 ```python
 def make_a_hashtable(arr):